theresalca/Module-2-draft/docs/week2.md

 + How many data points would you need to take in order for any effect due to changing mass to be larger than your random uncertainty?

+Remember our goal is to make the strongest conclusion we can, which involves minimizing the experimental uncertainty.
+But more trials will take more time to perform,and there are diminishing returns to taking more datapoints.
+There is no right answer for balancing these two, but decide on the number of datapoints you will take and explain your reasoning in your experimental design.

 #### Miniquestion: How Many Trials